Wake Forest offers two types of Flexible Spending Accounts (FSAs) that are administered by Stanley, Hunt, DuPree & Rhine

 - For dependent care expenses, only the amount that has been deducted year-to-date from a paycheck can be reimbursed.
 For health care expenses, the annual election is available after the first payroll contribution.

-- Unused FSA funds that exceed $500 at the end of the plan year will be forfeited (“use-it-or-lose-it” rule).
+- Unused Health Care FSA funds that exceed $500 at the end of the plan year will be forfeited (“use-it-or-lose-it” rule).

 - You may submit claims for both health care and dependent care expenses until September 30 for expenses incurred during the previous plan year.

 - You must re-elect Health Care and/or Dependent Care FSA Plans each year, or it will automatically be terminated.